How to Visit Ha’apai on a Budget

 Ha’apai by Ferry

 By far the cheapest way to get to Ha’apai is by taking the ferry from either Tongatapu or Vava’u.
-The Friendly Islands Shipping Company operates the MV Tongiaki and the MV ‘Otuanga’ofa, which stop at the Ha’apai islands of Nomuka, Ha’afeva and Taufa’ahau Wharf in Pangai on their run between Tongatapu in the south and Vava’u in the north.
-The ferry crossing is a lengthy process of around 5h30mins (with the MV Tongiaki) to 8 hours (with the MV ‘Otuanga’ofa) to get to Ha’apai from Tongatapu and 3h30min/7 hours from Vava’u.
+The ferry crossing is a lengthy process of around 8 to 12 hours to get to Ha’apai from Tongatapu and 7 to 9 hours from Vava’u.
 We recommend checking ferry schedules the day before departure, as they are known to change frequently.
-Ferries to from Tongatapu cost approximately TOP$80 one way and from Vava’u approximately TOP$65.
+Ferries to/from Tongatapu cost approximately TOP$80 one way and from Vava’u approximately TOP$65.
 Learn more about ferry travel in Travelling in Tonga by Ferry.

 Bicycle Hire in Ha’apai